mitchg1983/mitchg1983.github.io/README.md

 | Rays | 19-17 | 3.5 |
 | Blue Jays | 17-16 | 4.0 |
 | Orioles | 15-19 | 6.5 |

+---

+That's all for now, thanks for reading.